rgwch/webelexis/client/src/fhir/whatisit.md

 * identify a corresponding FHIR_Resource, which is fhir/model/fhir/FHIR_Patient in this example)

-* create a 'case' branch in fhit/adapters/adapter-factory/AdapterFactory for that type.
+* create a 'case' branch in fhir/adapters/adapter-factory/AdapterFactory for that type.
 Name of the branch must be the Webelexis-Servicename for the datatype, 'patient' in this example.

 * create an adapter-class, in this example: fhir/adapters(patient-adapter/PatientAdapter.
-The Adapter must implement IFhirAdapter, but, for convenience, it can simpli extend fhir/adapters/base-adapter/BaseAdapter which contains some utility methods for frequently needed tasks.
+The Adapter must implement IFhirAdapter, but, for convenience, it can simply extend fhir/adapters/base-adapter/BaseAdapter which contains some utility methods for frequently needed tasks.

 An IFhirAdapter must implement the following methods: